onflow/flow-go/ledger/complete/mtrie/README.md

  -  When moving to a lower height, `paths` and `payloads` are partitioned depending on `paths[k][i]` with `i = 256 - height`.
     The first partition has all updates for registers with `paths[k][i] = 0` and goes into the left child recursion, while the second partition has the updates pertaining to registers with `paths[k][i] = 1` and goes into the right child recursion.
-    This results in sorting the overall input `paths` of `NewTrieWithUpdates` using an implicit quick sort.
+    This results in sorting the overall input `paths` using an implicit quick sort.
  - if `len(paths) == 0` and there is no compact leaf carried over (`compactLeaf == nil`), no update will be done and the original sub-trie can be re-used in the new trie.